SETAP-2NDYEAR/SETaP-Week-4-Markdown-and-User-Stories/ScenarioAUserStories.md

 > A patient able to consent can set up their account, or a carer can do it on their behalf.
 A GP must be tied to the patient's account, and must confirm that it is set up correctly.
 3. "Would there be a seprate system to allow for a carer to control multiple patients prescriptions?"
 > Cares have to be assigned to a patient so they cant get a hold of unnecessary prescriptions.
 Separate interface for carers.
 Parents can be assigned to anyone under 18.
 Cares can take on multiple patients at once
+4. "What information about a user do you need to save?"
+> You'd need to save their name, date of birth, NHS number, medication, the doctor/hospital address, and how frequently on should take certain drugs.